AIGA DC Designing the most accessible AIGA conference ever

 I made it a priority to make our public content on accessibility as honest, transparent, and inclusive as possible.

-By 2022, I was able to build up a strong relationship with our design and web teams to focus on accessibility beyond compliance (and not remediation).
+By 2022, I was able to build up a strong relationship with our design and web teams to focus on prioritizing accessibility first within our design system, code, and ultimately website.

 Closing thoughts